pulumi/docs/pulumi-hugo/themes/default/archetypes/learn/module/_index.md

 title: "{{ replace .Name "-" " " | title }}"
 layout: module

 # The date represents the date the course was created.
-Posts with future dates are visible
+# Posts with future dates are visible in development,
-# in development, but excluded from production builds.
-Use the time and timezone-offset
+# but excluded from production builds.
+# Use the time and timezone-offset portions of this value
-# portions of of this value to schedule posts for publishing later.
+# to schedule posts for publishing later.
 date: {{ .Date }}

-# Draft posts are visible in development, but excluded from production builds.
+# Draft posts are visible in development,
+# but excluded from production builds.
 # Set this property to `false` before submitting the module for review.
 draft: true

 # The description summarizes the course.
-It appears on the Learn home and module index pages.
+# It appears on the Learn home and module index pages.
 description: Here is a brief description of what this module's all about.

 # The meta_desc property is used for targeting search results or social-media previews.